Bohan7/-D-SGD_varying_topology/README.md

+Iterative Improvement on Different Topologies under the Effect of Heterogeneous Data with Decentralized SGD

 ## Description
 Our code is largely notebook based to show plots and results relayed in the report.
 Main points are as follows: